danielealbano/cachegrand/docs/architecture/fast-fixed-memory-allocator.md

 - a slab slice is a slab, for this implementation it matches a hugepage
 - a slab slot is an object managed by the object cache

-To be able to provide a `O(1)` for the alloc/free operations the SLAB allocator relies on the hugepages of 2MB, that are the slab slices, and a double linked list used to track the available objects, kept at the beginning, and the used objects kept at the end.
+To be able to provide a `O(1)` for the alloc/free operations FFMA relies on the hugepages of 2MB, that are the slab slices, and a double linked list used to track the available objects, kept at the beginning, and the used objects kept at the end.

-The SLAB allocator is lock-less in the hot-path and uses atomic operations in the slow-path, it's also numa-aware as all the hugepages are fetched from the numa-domain executing the core.
+FFMA is lock-less in the hot-path and uses atomic operations in the slow-path, it's also numa-aware as all the hugepages are fetched from the numa-domain executing the core.

 ### Data Structures